tdallmann/jekyll-now/_posts/2016-12-10-getting-the-hang-of-docker-with-net-part-1.md

 ---
- -layout: post
+layout: post
- -title: Getting the hang of Docker with .Net (Part 1)
+title: Getting the hang of Docker with .Net (Part 1)
- ----
+---

 I'll admit, I'm a little behind the curve when it comes to Docker and containers in general.
 In my current role, one of my responsibilities is making the work of managing deployments and releases as streamlined as possible, and yet it seems that I missed the ball with containers.
 So, I am jumping into it, and learning to both develop and deploy .Net applications using Docker containers.
 ## Preparations